yosefGth1/HomeAssignment/README.md

 </details>

- NOTE :  Using TypeScript and Git flow is a big bonus !
+ NOTE :  Using TypeScript is a big bonus !

 GOOD LUCK !